 Statute of Limitations for Slip and Fall Cases

-The statute of limitations, or amount of time you have to file a lawsuit, is four years in Florida.
+The statute of limitations, or amount of time you have to file a slip and fall lawsuit, is four years in Florida.
 Therefore, a person will have four years from the date of the accident to file a personal injury case.
 However, attorneys recommend that you file sooner than later because litigation can sometimes lead to finding other guilty parties.

 Awards for Damages